vertica/vertica-containers/one-node-ce/README.md

 Once you have built your container, you can test it using the `./run_tests.sh` script (or by running `make test`).

 The `./run_tests.sh` script verifies that the container can execute Vertica and some of the additional libraries.
 This script requires a [local copy of the vsql client](#getting-a-local-copy-of-vsql).
-You can run the script directly, or you can run it as `make test`.

 Before you test your container, you must stop any existing Vertica server (container or otherwise) on your test system because the `./run_tests.sh` script uses the normal Vertica port number.